Level 2 Welder Apprenticeship

 • study towards English and Maths qualifications, if they are part of your apprenticeship.

-You will usually get at least 20 days of paid annual leave plus bank holidays.
+You are entitled to at least 20 days of paid annual leave plus bank holidays.
 You can find information on the National Minimum Wage here.